Back to writing

 Think of it as the difference between asking someone to write a sentence (grammar constrains but expression is free) versus asking them to fill a form (slots constrain and expression is limited).

-Our vocabulary includes structural components, emphasis signals, and domain-specific elements.
+My vocabulary includes structural components, emphasis signals, and domain-specific elements.
 The AI composes these based on what the data demands.
 Three blocked deals?
 Lead with them, expanded, highlighted.
 Strong coverage?
 Summary with confident indicators.
 Mixed signals?
 Side-by-side comparison.

-What We Learned
+What I Learned

 Editorial choices can be wrong.
 Early versions buried important information instead of surfacing it.
 I went through nine prompt versions before things stabilized.
 User override is still on the roadmap.

 Debugging gets harder.
 When every response has different structure, you can't diff against expected output.
-We store full prompts with responses.
+I store full prompts with responses.
 Investigating issues means understanding what the AI saw and why it chose what it chose.

 Vocabulary design is harder than template design.
 Adding a new component means updating types, rendering logic, documentation, and prompts.
 The barrier to change is higher.
 This is probably good: it forces intentionality.

-The Trade We Made
+The Trade I Made

 Templates are predictable.
 You know exactly what you're getting.
 Testing is straightforward.
 Debugging is simple.